Shikha-code36/Competitive-Python/README.md

 # Competitive Programming Algorithm Library in Python

-competitivepython is a library of algorithms and data structures implemented in Python.
-It is designed to be a useful resource for developers who need to implement common algorithms and data structures in their projects.
+competitivepython is an open-source library of algorithms and data structures implemented in Python.
+It offers a collection of frequently used algorithms and data structures that can be directly used in any Python-based project.

 ## Features

-- Implements a wide range of algorithms and data structures, including:
+- Provides implementations for several common algorithms and data structures such as:
   - Searches: Binary Search, Linear Search, KMP Pattern Search
   - Graphs: BFS, DFS, Dijkstra
   - Sorting: Bubble Sort, Insertion Sort, Shell Sort, Selection Sort, Bucket Sort, Merge Sort, Tim Sort, Quick Sort, Heap Sort, Radix Sort
   - Trees: Binary Search Tree
-- Easy to use and understand, with well-documented code
-- Portable and compatible with Python 3
+- Codebase is easy to use, well-documented, and compatible with Python 3.
 - Open source and available under the MIT license

 ## Installation